nfordhk/100-days-of-code/log.md

 **Today's Progress**: Finally finished JavaScript Fundamentals Part Two!

 **Thoughts**: Wow, that took me a long time for some reason.
 I found all the different conditions a bit tricky.
 I’ll probably need to watch a YouTube video to learn a bit more here.
 I’m excited that learning functions is next!
 After a few exercises, I feel I’m missing Python a bit.
 It seems much more intuitive compared to JS but, we’ll see as I progress.

+### Day 42: September 20, Friday – 5 DAY STREAK!

+**Today's Progress**: Reviewed Developer Tools 2.

+**Thoughts**: Developer Tools 2 blew me away!
+Having access to such a utility must really make development much more enjoyable.
+I can’t wait to try some of these out.